MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 ```

 ### -ContentSharingInExternalMeetings
-This policy give admins the ability to determine whether the user is allowed to share content in meetings organized by external tenant.
-The user should have Teams Premium license to be protected under this policy.
+This policy allows admins to determine whether the user can share content in meetings organized by external organizations.
+The user should have a Teams Premium license to be protected under this policy.

 ```yaml
 Type: String